off-nadir-insight/OdinProject-Fun-Part-5/README.md

 run `npm run test` to test

-# OdinProject-Calculator
+# OdinProject
-TheOdinProject Calculator challenge
+TheOdinProject Fundamentals Part 5 challenge

 [Fundamentals - Part 5](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/fundamentals-part-5)

+## Includes the following exercises:
+* calculator
+* palindromes
+* fibonacci
+* getTheTitles
+* findTheOldest

-## Exercise 08 - Calculator
+### Exercise 08 - Calculator

 The goal for this exercise is to create a calculator that does the following: